ccollicutt/harbor-demos/README.md

 * Change `harbor.domain` to your domain
 * Set the name of the TLS secret
 * Set the global storage policy
-* Set the resource policy to not keep PVCs on delete
+* OPTIONAL: Set the resource policy to not keep PVCs on delete
-* Set the admin password to "admin"
+* OPTIONAL: Set the admin password to "admin", or something that you prefer.
+Otherwise helm will set a random password, which is fine too.
 * OPTIONAL: Set a load balancer IP

 ```